 About the Author

 Jessie Burnam has educated students with special needs from the elementary school years through the post-secondary.
 She strives to write picture books with rhythmic and memorable text.
 Jessie also authored Trumpet Song, a modern retelling of The Ugly Duckling and a Writer's Digest Annual Contest Award Winner.

 About the Illustrator

 Brian Martin launched his career as a nationally syndicated cartoonist of Creek and Imagine That.
 He's illustrated over 20 picture books, including the beloved series, The Adventures of Connor the Courageous Cutter, a recipient of the International Book Awards.

-The topic of Red, White, and Bluebelle is a highly sensitive one, as it reflects the Clinton and Trump political campaign and the current liberal versus conservative platforms.
+The topic of RED WHITE AND BLUEBELLE is a highly sensitive one, as it reflects the Clinton and Trump political campaign and the current Democrat versus Republican platforms.
 Jessie Burnam revisited her manuscript and completely rewrote a new and more kid-friendly version.
 She retained the bantering tone between Bluebelle and Trunk and honored the competitiveness of Irving Berlin's song.
-Jessie's goal was to create a uniquely nonpartisan story with the true spirit of a picture book for young kids and big kids of all ages.
+Jessie's goal was to create a uniquely nonpartisan story with the true spirit of a picture book for young kids and a political parody for big kids of all ages.
 With Brian Martin's illustrations, one can envision the evolution and changes of the first story's adult characters to the revised story with childlike ones.